amgoncalves/simple-resume-webpage/README.md

 # High School Resume Webpage

 A simple resume webpage to teach introductory HTML and CSS to students with no previous coding experience.
+Cleaned-up version of a website that was built from scratch presentation-style during class.
+Students followed along while adding their own customized content and styles.

 ## HTML Topics Covered

 * paragraphs
 * headings
 * links